AISIGSJTU/SEBR/README.md

 # SEBR
-This is the official repository for paper *Robust Bayesian Neural Networks by Spectral Expectation Bound Regularization*, accepted by CVPR 2021 as a post paper.
+This is the official repository for paper *Robust Bayesian Neural Networks by Spectral Expectation Bound Regularization*, accepted by CVPR 2021 as a poster paper.